 Initial hearing date set for Johnstown West End homicide

 Apr.
-29—A preliminary hearing has been set for the West End man accused of gunning down his wife this week in front of their three-year-old child.
+30—A preliminary hearing has been set for the West End man accused of gunning down his wife this week in front of their 3-year-old child.

 Chad Busch, 31, is scheduled to appear on homicide and aggravated assault charges for the April 26 killing, but the Virginia Avenue man has not yet lined up a defense attorney, online court records show.